 Another locational consideration is the proximity of dive sites.
 Are they close to the dive center or do they require long boat rides?
 Some centers do several dives a day, returning home after each one, while others stay aboard the boat for the whole day or even more.
 Both have their charms, it’s simply a matter of preference.
 That said, a long, bouncing boat journey is enough to put most people off a dive before it’s even begun, so it’s good to have an idea of typical sea conditions.

 4. The dive center

-Getting to know the dive centers will also help you identify where you’re likely to get the best education.
+When choosing a divemaster internship, you also need to identify where you’re likely to get the best education.
 That is what you’re signing up for after all.
-And if you’re paying for a service, you want to be confident you’re getting your monies worth.
-Checking out their social media and their reviews on the web can help to get a feel.
+And if you’re paying for a service, you want to be confident that you’re getting your money’s worth.
+Checking out their social media and testimonials can help you to get a feel.

 Become a Divemaster with 3W

 We’re fortunate enough to call the beautiful island of Gili Air home.
 Life here is slow, the water is warm, and you never have to travel more than 30 minutes to get on a dive site.
 And once you’re under the water, things get even better as visibility can go up to 35 meters with a 29° degree water.
 Indonesia is renowned for diving, especially if you’re in the mood for awesome macro stuff like pygmy seahorses and nudibranchs.
 The Gilis are also a top spot for everybody’s favorite, sea turtles.

 From the moment you step foot onto Gili Air, we’ll welcome you as part of the tribe, with full access to the shop and some diving for as long as 6 months!
 During this time you will live on an authentic paradise island, make lifelong friends and sip cold drinks in front of breathtaking sunsets.